bizouarn/prism_dialog_exemple/README.md

 # Prism Dialog Exemple

-It an exemple of use for Dialog MVVM in Micosoft Prims Framework
+It an exemple of use for Dialog MVVM in Microsoft Prims Framework